Peer-to-peer file sharing: Copyright issues

 The act of file sharing is not illegal per se and peer-to-peer networks are also used for legitimate purposes.
 The legal issues in file sharing involve violating the laws of copyrighted material.
 Most discussions about the legality of file sharing are implied to be about solely copyright material.
 Many countries have fair use exceptions that permit limited use of copyrighted material without acquiring permission from the rights holders.
 Such documents include commentary, news reporting, research and scholarship.
 Copyright laws are territorial- they do not extend beyond the territory of a specific state unless that state is a party to an international agreement.
 Most countries today are parties to at least one such agreement.

 In the area of privacy, recent court rulings seem to indicate that there can be no expectation of privacy in data exposed over peer-to-peer file-sharing networks.
 In a 39-page ruling released November 8, 2013, US District Court Judge Christina Reiss denied the motion to suppress evidence gathered by authorities without a search warrant through an automated peer-to-peer search tool.

+Curtailing the sharing of copyrighted materials

+Media industries have made efforts to curtail the spread of copyrighted materials through P2P systems.
+Initially, the corporations were able to successfully sue the distribution platforms such as Napster and have them shut down.
+Additionally, they litigated users who prominently shared copyrighted materials en masse.
+However, as more decentralized systems such as FastTrack were developed, this proved to be unenforceable.
+There are also millions of users worldwide who use P2P systems illegally, which made it impractical to seek widespread legal action.
+One major effort involves distributing polluted files into the P2P network.
+For instance, one may distribute unrelated files that has the metadata of a copyrighted media.
+This way, users who downloads the media would receive something unrelated to what they have been expecting.